 1. Academic excellence + honors/awards: Without exception, all of the applicants who were admitted to the top-ranked schools had the academic goods.
-This translates into a solid MCAT score (usually 35+ although not always–there were definitely exceptions to this rule) and good grades (3.7+ on average).
-These numbers prove to the med schools that these applicants can do the work in med school and that they will succeed.
+This translates into a solid MCAT score (usually above the 90th percentile) and good grades (3.7+ on average).
+These numbers prove that these applicants are likely to succeed in medical school.
 Moreover, their grades were consistently excellent (good grades in both the humanities and science, without significant dips in performance at any stage).
-Past academic success usually predicts future academic success = a good likelihood of success in med school = a sure bet for the medical schools.
-These schools also favor applicants who have won regional or national awards/honors, such as Phi Beta Kappa, Truman/Goldwater/Rhodes Scholarships, etc.
+Past academic success usually predicts future academic success; applicants with outstanding academic credentials pose little risk to medical schools in terms of academic success.
+These schools also favor applicants who have won national awards/honors, such as Phi Beta Kappa, Truman/Goldwater/Rhodes Scholarships, etc.

 3. Making a difference: Have you gone outside your comfort zone to make a difference for someone else?
-This might entail working for the Peace Corps or Teach for America, or volunteering for a community service organization (or starting an organization yourself–see above, under leadership) for a long period of time–enough time to make a difference, usually at least a year.
+This might entail working for the Peace Corps or Teach for America, or volunteering for a community service organization (or starting an organization yourself–see above, under leadership) for enough time to make a difference, usually at least a year.
 The successful applicant’s true commitment to others–and their altruism–is readily evident in their medical school application.
 The top medical schools want individuals who are passionately dedicated to a worthwhile cause that benefits others.
-The med schools believe that such passion will translate into making a difference in the future for patients.
+The medical schools believe that such passion will translate into making a difference in the future, for patients.

 5: Positive Character Traits: Medical school applicants admitted to the top schools possessed outstanding character traits, not all uniform in nature.
-The applicants had different distinguishing character elements but all of these traits would add something distinctive to a med school class.
+The applicants had different distinguishing character elements but all of these traits would add something to a medical school class.
 One applicant, for example, was an inspiring and outgoing leader (with a track record of leadership) while another was a more quiet, behind-the-scenes creative type who brilliantly came up with solutions to intractable problems (shown through past experience in research).
-Distinguishing character traits are usually shown by an applicant’s choice of experiences (what was important for him/her to get involved in, and why?) and are attested to in the letters written on an applicant’s behalf if the letter writer knows the applicant well.
+Distinguishing character traits are usually shown by applicants’ choices of experiences (what was important for them to get involved in, and why?) and are attested to in the letters written on an applicant’s behalf.
 Think about your character traits: what are they and why might they add value to the medical profession?
 You should know this to put forth the best application possible.

 –Liza Thompson, Expert Medical School Admissions Consulting